bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 **Current**:

 - Bangle is currently in `alpha` phase and we plan to iterate fast, bug fixes and many breaking changes.
-I would request you to try it out and use it in yoru side projects but avoid using it in **production**.
+I would request you to try it out and use it in your side projects but avoid using it in **production**.

 **Next Month**: